sjbilardi/BalloonSolarSatelliteCodeFiles/README.md

-# STAB
+# Solar Tracking and Autonomous Bus Microcontroller Code Files
-Solar Tracking and Autonomous Bus microcontroller code files.
 The project will allow a mock satellite to:

 - track a light source in one dimension using a stepper motor and LED's.
 - measure the temperature using two seperate thermistors.